Wajkt0r/ProjectManager/README.md

 *   Javascript
 *   MediatR
 *   Clean Architecture
-*   SQL
+*   Microsoft SQL Server
 *   Bootstrap

 ## Features

 ### Project Creation & Management:
 Users can create both individual and group projects, with the ability to add contributors, assign tasks, and track progress.
-Project Leaders can assign specific roles such as "Backend", "Frontend", or "Tester" to users, ensuring each team member has clear responsibilities.
+Project Leaders can assign specific roles such as "Backend", "Frontend", or "Tester" to users, ensuring each team member has designated responsibilities.
 This structure aids in better task allocation and will support task management based on these roles in future updates.

 ### Task Management:
 Tasks can be created, edited, and deleted within projects.
-Users can assign deadlines, and overdue tasks are visually highlighted in red.
+Users can assign deadlines, and overdue tasks are highlighted in red.

 ### User Roles:
 Admin users have the ability to manage and remove users from the platform, as well as view all projects and users.